-Whislt not on the same scale as nearby Gran Canaria, Tenerife does have a number of gay venues.
-In south-west Tenerife, the gay bars are concentrated in the Playa de la Americas.
+Whilst not on the same scale as nearby Gran Canaria, Tenerife does have a number of gay venues.
+In south-west Tenerife, the gay bars are concentrated in the Playa de las Americas.
 In the north-east, you’ll find gay venues in Puerto de la Cruz, La Laguna (the university town) and Santa Cruz (the capital city).

 Like the rest of Spain, hotels are as gay friendly as it gets.
-The island has several gay bars, clubs and gay saunas.
-Several beaches have a reputation for being more popular that others with gay guys.
+The island has very few Gay Bars &Clubs and Gay Saunas.
+Several Beaches have a reputation for being more popular that others with gay guys.

 There are also ferries to the other Canary Islands, going to Gran Canaria from Santa Cruz de Tenerife and La Gomera from Los Cristianos.

 There is a cheap local bus network (called TITSA).
 TITSA buses cover most of the island and the buses are fairly frequent.
-Or you can jump into a taxi which are reasonably priced, and taxi ranks are everywhere.
+Bus fares are cheap and you can calculate journey costs here.
+Alternatively, you can jump into a taxi which are reasonably priced, and taxi ranks are everywhere.

-Gay-popular areas are either Playa de la Americas in the south or Puerto de la Cruz in the north.
+Gay-popular areas are either Playa de las Americas in the south or Puerto de la Cruz in the north.

 For our list of recommended hotels and resorts, visit the Gay Tenerife Hotels page.